Skip over main navigation

 Our history

-MOM established the Arnhem Land Civic and Economic Development Council Inc (CEDAR) for Yolŋu economic development, forseeing the possibility that government funding structures would change under the Whitlam government.
+MOM established the Arnhem Land Civic and Economic Development Council Inc (CEDAR) for Yolŋu economic development, foreseeing the possibility that government funding structures would change under the Whitlam government.
 The Arnhem Land Progress Association Incorporated was formed as an activity of CEDAR.

 When the Commonwealth and Westpac Banks withdrew services from communities in the early 1990s, ALPA initiated and largely financed the establishment of the Traditional Credit Union, to provide banking facilities for members in remote communities across the Top End.
 An intense two-year community education program preceded the establishment.